Saraiki alphabet

-Saraiki has two main systems for writing, which are the Multani Script and Perso-Arabic script.
-Saraiki can also be written in Devanagari, though this is very uncommon in daily life.
+Saraiki has three main systems for writing, which are the Multani script, Shahmukhi (modified Perso-Arabic script) and in Gurmukhi.

 Multani script

 Multani is a Brahmic script originating in the Multan region of Punjab.
 The script was used for routine writing and commercial activities.
-Multani is one of four Landa scripts whose usage was extended beyond the mercantile domain and formalized for literary activity and printing; the others being Gurmukhi, Khojki and Khudabadi.
+Multani is one of four Laṇḍā scripts whose usage was extended beyond the mercantile domain and formalized for literary activity and printing; the others being Gurmukhi, Kiṛakkī, Khojki and Khudabadi.
 Although Multani is now obsolete, it is a historical script in which written and printed records exist.

 Traders or bookkeepers wrote in a script known as Langdi, although use of this script has been significantly reduced in recent times.
-Preliminary Proposal to Encode the Multani Script in ISO/IEC 10646 was submitted by Anshuman Pandey, on 26-04-2011.
+Preliminary Proposal to Encode the Multani Script in ISO/IEC 10646 was submitted by Anshuman Pandey, on 26–04–2011.
 Saraiki Unicode has been approved in 2005.

 Perso-Arabic script

 The most common writing system for Saraiki today is Shahmukhi, based on the Perso-Arabic script.
 It is non-standardized and is generally written with an extension to the standard Shahmukhi alphabet.
-Saraiki has a 43-letter alphabet which include four letters that are not used in standard Shahmukhi.
+Saraiki has a 43-letter alphabet which include four letters that are not used in standard Shahmukhi (in fact, those letters were straight-up borrowed from Sindhi).
 Another difference the Saraiki alphabet has with standard Shahmukhi is the disuse of the already uncommon Lam with tah above which is present in the standard form.